 The NSWPPA (Inc) is a professional Association of Primary Principals.
-Its prime function is to be the peak advisory body on matters relating to primary education in NSW, to the Director General of the N.S.W.
-Department of Education & Training (DET).
+Its prime function is to be the peak advisory body on matters relating to primary education in NSW, to the Secretary of the N.S.W.
+Department of Education (DoE).

 The aims of the Association will be to promote school leadership by: